bigcommerce/dev-docs/docs/stencil-docs/localization/translation-keys.md

 ## Localization file structure

-The JSON translation files are structured as key-value pairs.
+The JSON translation files consist of key-value pairs.
 Here is an example from Cornerstone’s `en.json` file:

 `"welcome_back": "Welcome back, {name}"`